joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 What are the differences between Double and Int in the numbers they can represent and how they store them?

+# ANSWER
+## An int is a binary representation of a whole number, double is a double-precision floating point number (uses decimal point).

 ***
 ## Question 2

 What are the differences between Float and Double?

+# ANSWER
+## The difference is the precision, a Double can hold twice as many digits after the decimal than the Float can.

 ***